 Madrigal House is a renovation and addition to an Edwardian-era house in Toronto’s Annex neighborhood for a family of five.

-The dormers are clad in a modern zinc siding and jut out from a traditional pitched roof.
+The dormers are clad in modern zinc siding, jutting out from a traditional pitched roof.
 Below it, the Cenia Azul limestone façade feels restrained, while allowing an air of stately consequence that was inherent to the original home.
-The stone is bush-hammered for a lighter finish and an almost suede-like texture which complements the sleek dormers and custom mahogany windows and doors.
+The stone is bush-hammered for a lighter finish and an almost suede-like texture, complementing the sleek dormers and custom mahogany windows and doors.

-As dubbed by Canadian architecture reporter and critic, Simon Lewsen, our ‘sensitive and revisionist’ approach to this renovation created something that is perceived with the same ease as a masterful composition; an elegant madrigal that equally sings the merits of old and new.
+As dubbed by Canadian architecture reporter and critic, Simon Lewsen, our ‘sensitive and revisionist’ approach to this renovation created something that is perceived with the same ease as a masterful composition – an elegant madrigal that equally sings the merits of old and new.

 Photography by Steve Tsai and Ben Rahn / A-Frame